Robin-mlh/TKPass/README.md

 The 'more data (unused)' folder contains dictionary files available for use.
 By default it is not used by TKPass.
+Download only the files you use because they are quite heavy.

 #### How does the password review work ?